 Then came the Feast of Dedication at Jerusalem.
 It was winter, and Jesus was in the temple area walking in Solomon's Colonnade.
 The Jews gathered around him, saying, "How long will you keep us in suspense?
 If you are the Christ, tell us plainly."
+Jesus answered,

-Jesus answered, "I did tell you, but you do not believe.
+"I did tell you, but you do not believe.
 The miracles I do in my Father's name speak for me, but you do not believe because you are not my sheep.
 My sheep listen to my voice; I know them, and they follow me.
 I give them eternal life, and they shall never perish; no one can snatch them out of my hand.
 My Father, who has given them to me, is greater than all; no one can snatch them out of my Father's hand.
 I and the Father are one."
 Amen.

 Our next hymn was written by John Bell and the late Graham Maule of the Iona Community.
 It is set to a melody composed by John Bell, not their usual settings of old Scots ballads.

-StF 701 - Heaven shall not wait
+We shall sing hymn number 701, 'Heaven shall not wait'

-- Heaven shall not wait
+1. Heaven shall not wait

-For the poor to lose their patience,
+for the poor to lose their patience,

-The scorned to smile, the despised to

-find a friend:
+the scorned to smile, the despised to find a friend:

-Jesus is Lord;
+Jesus is Lord:

-He has championed the unwanted;
+he has championed the unwanted;

-In him injustice confronts its timely end.
+in him injustice confronts its timely end.

-- 2) Heaven shall not wait

-For the rich to share their fortunes,

-The proud to fall, the élite to tend the least:

-Jesus is Lord;

-He has shown the master's privilege To kneel and wash servants' feet before
+2. Heaven shall not wait for the rich to share their fortunes, the proud to fall, the elite to tend the least: Jesus is Lord; he has shown the master's privilege - to kneel and wash servants' feet before they feast.

-they feast.